 9.2 Real data

-We use ~3 years of daily prices for 12 well-known stocks (a subset of the Riskfolio-Lib dataset), and turn prices into simple returns, a mean vector, and a covariance matrix:
+We use ~3 years (2022–2024) of daily adjusted prices for the 12 largest U.S. companies by market capitalization, and turn prices into simple returns, a mean vector, and a covariance matrix:

 For each \(\gamma\) we solve the Markowitz problem and record the realized risk and return.
 This is the same problem re-solved over a grid — exactly where the Parameter trick from Chapter 8 pays off.
 We make \(\gamma\) a Parameter, build the problem once, and each iteration just sets value(gamma) and re-solves, reusing the cached compilation instead of canonicalizing from scratch 40 times.